 - 4 Wire Baskets

 - 1 Roll of Burlap 4″ wide ( Or get to fit the width of your basket.
 I got mine for cheap at Walmart)

 - Drill and 8 screws and 8 washers

 - Pallet/ Wood to hang your baskets on

 - Use two screws and washers per basket to give a sturdy support for the baskets to hang.

 - Measure your succulent mat against your basket to make sure it is the same length.
 If not use scissors to adjust.

 - Cut and measure your burlap ribbon to fit inside your basket.

-- Bend your succulent mat around to fit into your basket.
-Until you have the height you wish.
+- Bend your succulent mat to fit into your basket until you have your desired height.
 I removed the lower succulent leaves from the bottom to fill in the top giving it a fuller effect.

 Scroll through the pictures for a look at each step.